jyopari/jyopari.github.io/QLearning.md

 I will create a small problem, so that you can see Q Learning in action.
 So below, we have a small "world", where we have a beetle that wants to get to a small blueberry (the blue node).
 This world can be repersented as a directed graph.\
 <img src="/QLearning/base.png" alt="drawing" width="240"/>\
 Node A is the starting node, and node I is blueberry node.
 There are intermediate nodes, and the at node F, there is a bird, one that can eat the beetle.
 The beetle's task is to find the most efficient path to the blueberry.
 We will place a reward of +1 on the blueberry node, and a reward of -1 on the bird node.
 The goal of Q Learning is to assign a value to each edge, which is equvalent to a state action pair, `Q(s,a)`.
 The collection of `Q(s,a)` for all states and their actions is called a Q Table.
-After running the Q Learning algorthim, the Q Table should converge such for a given state, the best action will have the highest Q value.
+We initilize the Q Table randomly, after running the Q Learning algorthim, the Q Table should converge such for a given state, the best action will have the highest Q value.

 ### Q Learning algorithm
 In Q Learning we move our agent around the world and keep applying the below equation to update the Q Table.
 For n episodes, we place the agent on a starting node (A in this case) and let the agent move for t itterations.
 How we let the agent move is nuanced, we will go into that in the epsilon section.